CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/gettingstarted.md

 The architecture for this lab involves the following key components:

-- **Microsoft Fabric Workspace:** The central environment where all resources—such as SQL databases, APIs, and reports—are created and managed.
+- **Microsoft Fabric Workspace:** The central environment where all resources such as SQL databases, APIs, and reports are created and managed.

 - **SQL Database (Fabric):** Serves as the primary data store, hosting structured product and business data used for both AI and analytics scenarios.